JNR Class C56: Preserved examples

 A number of Class C56 locomotives are preserved in Japan and Thailand as well as one in Myanmar.
 C56 44 is maintained in operating condition by the Ōigawa Railway for use on main line steam specials, while the railway is planning to restore another C56 to an operational condition.
+In 2015, C56 44 was repainted as James for Day Out with Thomas events.
 C56 160 was mainline operational until 2018, when the limited space on the locomotive made it difficult for it to be fitted with the latest digital automatic train stop system.
 Since then, the locomotive remains operational at the Kyoto Railway Museum but does not operate on mainlines.
 In Thailand, Nos.
 713 and 715 (formerly C56 Nos.
 15 and 17) remain operational.